Barney Balaban: Life and career

 The Balaban and Katz chain (B & K) incorporated in 1923.
-A controlling interest was purchased in 1926 by Famous Players-Lasky Corp. in exchange for thirteen million dollars in stock.
+A controlling interest was purchased in 1926 by Famous Players–Lasky Corporation in exchange for thirteen million dollars in stock.
 On July 2, 1936, Paramount's directors elected Balaban president of the studio, succeeding John E. Otterson.
 As president, Balaban had the philosophy that Paramount had a responsibility "to explain America, its customs, and its people, to the world."
 Balaban, the son of Bessarabian emigrants who had lived the American Dream, purchased one of the 14 original copies of the Bill of Rights from A.S.W.
 Rosenbach and, in 1945, donated it to the Library of Congress "as an expression of gratitude for the freedom his parents found in this country."